-Family releases statement describing Westlake man who was shot, killed by deputy on I-90
+Call logs reveal new details as family releases statement describing Westlake man who was killed by deputy

 "While continuing to struggle with his sudden passing on May 24th, the family of Brett Luengo wishes to extend its gratitude to the good Samaritans who stopped to assist Brett subsequent to his automobile accident on the evening of May 24, 2018.
 Brett’s family would also like to acknowledge the quick response of area police and paramedics.
 Brett was a beloved son and husband, a successful business executive, and supporter of the arts and his local community.
 He was articulate, well-spoken, highly intelligent and a loving man who is and will always be sorely missed.
 The behavior observed on that fateful evening was completely out of character for Brett, and the family has as many questions as everyone else.
 This incident by no means defines the way in which Brett lived his life, which has sadly come to an untimely end."

 Authorities say it all started when Luengo crashed his car along Interstate 90 East between West Boulevard and West 117th Street Thursday evening.

+Multiple witnesses told police they saw his vehicle driving erratically at speeds up to 100 mph before the crash.

 Other drivers and witnesses said he went after anyone who stopped to help.

 When a Cuyahoga County Sheriff's deputy pulled up, thinking he was helping an injured driver, the man again became aggressive.

-Note: **Editor's note: Westlake police corrected their call log to reflect that police did NOT have information that Mr. Luengo had suicidal tendencies before 5/24/18.
-Westlake police say miscommunication during the quickly evolving incident caused an inaccuracy which has been corrected.